We are a Green Flag Eco School!

 Guide us to follow the Word of the Lord, giving us the strength to look after

-keeping it clean and safe, showing its beauty.
+our environment, keeping it clean and safe, showing its beauty.

 We pray that we can follow your teachings,